 Bo Guagua lives in a two-bedroom luxury apartment in Cambridge, Massachusetts, while studying at Harvard.
 Units of that size start at $3,000 a month, according to a concierge at the building.

 Bloomberg News reported April 14 that Gu Kailai’s sisters controlled an international web of businesses worth at least $126 million.
-On April 23, Bloomberg reported that family members of Bo Xilai have held positions at Citigroup Inc. (C) and alternative-energy company China Everbright International Ltd. (257)
+On April 23, Bloomberg reported that family members of Bo Xilai have held positions at Citigroup Inc. (C:US) and alternative-energy company China Everbright International Ltd. (257)

 According to its website, the Kennedy School estimates that the minimum cost, including tuition and living expenses, is $70,802 for one year of studies.